Kaiepi/p6-Symbol/README.md

 DESCRIPTION
 ===========

-Symbol is a port of JavaScript's Symbol primitive type.
+Symbol is a port of Javascript's Symbol primitive type.
 This implements creating Symbol instances, but not the behaviour of well-defined symbols.

 Symbol's purpose is to provide a way to create objects that are guaranteed to be unique.
 Optionally, they can be provided with a description, which is mainly used when stringifying them.